- Opening a Recipe Extension Grid

 You can open a recipe being used as a substitute by searching for it via the Recipes Listing screen.
 However, a quicker means to open the recipe is via the extension grid to which it belongs.
 Once opened, you can then edit accordingly.
 To open a substitute recipe via an extension grid, complete the following steps:

-- Click into the extension cell of the substitute recipe you want to edit (first screenshot below).
-The Edit Extension pop-up appears (second screenshot below).
+- Click the setting icon ( ... ) and select Edit Extension (first screenshot below).
+The Edit Extension window appears (second screenshot below).

 - Rather than repeat the instructions here on editing a recipe, the same details can be found on the Creating a New Recipe topic (start at step 3 of the Getting Started section).